Edgio/terraform-provider-edgecast/docs/resources/cps_certificate.md

 - `created` (String) Indicates the timestamp at which this request for a certificate was initially submitted.
 **Syntax:**  *YYYY*-*MM*-*DD*T*hh*:*mm*:*ss*.*ffffff*Z
 - `created_by` (Block Set) Describes the user that submitted this certificate request. (see [below for nested schema](#nestedblock--created_by))
+- `default_notification_setting` (Set of Object) The default notification configuration that is applicable to all certificates that have not been explicitly configured.
+This configuration determines the conditions under which notifications will be sent and to whom they will be sent. (see [below for nested schema](#nestedatt--default_notification_setting))
 - `deployments` (Block Set) Returns a null value. (see [below for nested schema](#nestedblock--deployments))
 - `expiration_date` (String) Indicates the timestamp at which this certificate will expire.
 **Syntax:**  *YYYY*-*MM*-*DD*T*hh*:*mm*:*ss*.*ffffff*Z